suyogagitayana/react-pages/README.md

 - Wait: Deployment might take a while to go live.
 Wait for a few minutes and try accessing your pages again.

-- Check Branch Settings: Ensure that you have selected the correct branch for GitHub Pages deployment in your repository settings.
-Verify that the branch specified in the settings matches the branch you deployed to.
+- Check Branch Settings: Ensure that you have selected the correct branch (gh-pages) for GitHub Pages deployment in your repository settings.

+- Check the Repository Actions tab: Go to your repository page and click on the Actions tab.
+There should be workflow named "page build and deployment", if the latest workflow don't have green checkmark try canceling it and rerun the workflow.

+- Check GitHub Status Page: Make sure the Github actions and pages status are not down/ on maintenance.

 - Consult GitHub Pages Documentation: If the previous steps didn't resolve your issue, refer to the GitHub Pages documentation for further guidance.